-Some of the most powerful HR horror stories involve questioning identity itself, especially in this story from Peter, Co-Founder of ResumeGo:
+Some of the most powerful HR horror stories involve questioning identity itself, especially in this story from Peter, the co-founder of ResumeGo:

 “At one of my first jobs out of college, one of the senior executives at the company called me into his office very early in the morning.
 He informed me that I was to lay off a particular employee that day.
 I remember being quite surprised since this employee had been part of the firm for several years and was generally regarded as a very hard worker.
 In any case, having just started on the job a few weeks ago, I didn’t question the decision and had a brief chat with the employee in question, who then proceeded to pack up her things and leave the office.

 “Later that afternoon, the senior executive approached me and asked why the person I was supposed to fire was still on the premises.
 I looked at who he was pointing to and was puzzled.
 I told him that he had asked me to fire someone else.
 There were actually three people at the office who had the same first name, and it turned out that, in his haste and morning stupor, he asked me to lay off the wrong person!
 It was a pretty awkward situation, but we managed to rectify the situation pretty easily with no real harm done.”

 Kimberly’s Nightmare – A Dirty Secret (with a Clean Ending)

 While we’re not going to post any gore on an HR blog (mainly because we didn’t get any OSHA submissions), there are still some gross-outs involved in HR nightmare stories.
 Take this one from Kimberly, a business owner with a master’s degree in human resource development: